R5on11c/cotton-brain-keymap/README.md

 # The cotton-brain-keymap

-A keymap for 3x5 keyboards, suitable for gaming.
+A keymap for 3x5 split keyboards, suitable for gaming.

 ## The Idea behind this keymap